PhenixFIN Co. (PFX) To Go Ex-Dividend on May 23rd

 PhenixFIN Co.
-(NYSE:PFX – Get Free Report) announced a dividend on Friday, May 10th, NASDAQ reports.
-Investors of record on Monday, May 27th will be paid a dividend of 1.31 per share on Monday, June 10th.
-The ex-dividend date of this dividend is Thursday, May 23rd.
+(NYSE:PFX – Get Free Report) declared a dividend on Friday, May 10th, NASDAQ reports.
+Investors of record on Monday, May 27th will be given a dividend of 1.31 per share on Monday, June 10th.
+The ex-dividend date is Thursday, May 23rd.
 This is a boost from PhenixFIN’s previous dividend of $0.12.

-In related news, CEO David A. Lorber acquired 1,686 shares of PhenixFIN stock in a transaction dated Friday, February 23rd.
-The stock was purchased at an average cost of $44.48 per share, for a total transaction of $74,993.28.
-Following the purchase, the chief executive officer now directly owns 104,683 shares of the company’s stock, valued at approximately $4,656,299.84.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders have acquired 2,086 shares of company stock worth $92,831 in the last 90 days.
-22.40% of the stock is currently owned by insiders.
+In other news, CEO David A. Lorber bought 1,686 shares of PhenixFIN stock in a transaction that occurred on Friday, February 23rd.
+The shares were acquired at an average price of $44.48 per share, with a total value of $74,993.28.
+Following the completion of the purchase, the chief executive officer now directly owns 104,683 shares in the company, valued at $4,656,299.84.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders purchased a total of 2,086 shares of company stock valued at $92,831 in the last quarter.
+Corporate insiders own 22.40% of the company’s stock.

 PhenixFIN Corporation is a business development company.
 The firm seeks to invest in privately negotiated debt and equity securities of small and middle market companies.
 It primarily invests in the following sectors: business services; buildings and real estate; automobile; oil and gas; aerospace and defense; home and office furnishings, housewares, and durable consumer products; healthcare, education and childcare; personal, food, and miscellaneous services; retail stores, diversified or conglomerate manufacturing; telecommunications; mining, steel, iron, and non-precious metals; leisure, amusement, motion pictures, and entertainment; chemicals, plastics, and rubber; finance; personal and nondurable consumer products (manufacturing only); beverage, food, and tobacco; containers, packaging, and glass; structure finance securities; machinery (non-agriculture, non-construction, non-electric); diversified or conglomerate service; restaurant and franchise; electronics; and cargo transport.